django/deps/draft/orm-field-api-related-improvement.rst

 to break anything.
 This will require different handling than regular fields that map directly to database columns.

+For that reason the Relational API will be cleaned up to return consistant result and later VirtualField based refactor will take place.

 The first one to look at is ForeignKey since the other two rely on its functionality, OneToOneField being its descendant and ManyToManyField using ForeignKeys in the intermediary model.
-Once the ForeignKeys work, OneToOneField should require minimal to no changes since it inherits almost everything from ForeignKey.
+Once the ForeignKeys work, OneToOneField should require minimal changes since it inherits almost everything from ForeignKey.

-The easiest part is that for composite related fields, the db_type will be None since the data will be stored elsewhere.

 ForeignKey and OneToOneField will also be able to create the underlying fields automatically when added to the model.
-I'm proposing the following default names: "fkname_targetname" where "fkname" is the name of the ForeignKey field and "targetname" is the name of the remote field name corresponding to the local one.
+I'm proposing the following default names: "fk_targetname" where "fkname" is the name of the ForeignKey field and "targetname" is the name of the remote field name corresponding to the local one.
 I'm open to other suggestions on this.

-For the sake of completeness, ForeignKey will also have an extra_filters method allowing to filter by a related object or its primary key.